 Mr Woods usually commutes to an office in Yorkshire, which hosts a number of small businesses.
-On Monday 17th March, most of the occupants had begun working from home and Jonathan and his colleagues were preparing to do the same.
+While his colleagues were transitioning to flexible working, Jonathan recalled an incident:

 “The doorbell of the office rang and when I opened the door there were two workmen standing there,” recounted Jonathan.
 “They claimed that they were there to check the roof for a leak but were unable to give me any details of who had sent them.”